gade-raghav/Testing-CloudFormation-Templates/README.md

 ```

-When we will pass the commit command, cfn-lint will be triggered and it will run it's checks on our template.
+When we will pass the commit command, cfn-lint will be triggered and it will run its checks on our template.
 Once these tests are passed, our commit will be successful.

 ### SAST (Static Application Security Test)

 We will be using [cfn-nag](https://github.com/stelligent/cfn_nag) tool to scan our template for potential security risks.

 We will be adding the cfn-nag check to our pre-commit config file.
-We will be using our own local hook .
-The following lines need to be added in .pre-commit-connfig.yaml file. **docker_image hooks** can be conveniently configured as local hooks.The entry specifies the docker tag to use.
+We will be using our local hook.
+The following lines need to be added in .pre-commit-connfig.yaml file. **docker_image hooks** can be conveniently configured as local hooks.
+The entry specifies the docker tag to use.
 If an image has an ENTRYPOINT defined, nothing special is needed to hook up the executable.

 Our .pre-commit-config.yaml file will look like this after making the changes.